zuluchaka/tradingplan/README.md

 - Take a screenshot of the trade (AFTER) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018
 - Update trade in Journal (https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32)

+### EXIT IF
+- Volume is dropping in my move
+- Trade turns agains me and volume rises
+- Minimal price movement at 7.5 min

+### STAY IN IF
+- Volume is raising in my move
+- Trade turns agains me anf volume drops
+- Chart is moving strongly in my direction, supported by Volume

 ### GET OUT or STAY IN?